In this 29th edition of the newsletter, I explore how Strategy (formerly MicroStrategy) has laid a blueprint for corporate bitcoin adoption.

 In contrast, large corporations like Apple or Microsoft have more to lose by adopting a Bitcoin strategy prematurely.
 Operating in volatile sectors already, adding bitcoin to their balance sheets could amplify that volatility, potentially making their stock less attractive to institutional investors.

-For example, if Apple held even a small amount of bitcoin and its price dropped by 80%, it could create unnecessary downward pressure on Apple’s stock, even if bitcoin represented only a fraction of its reserves, due to public perception.
+For example, if Apple held even a small amount of bitcoin and its price dropped by 60%, it could create unnecessary downward pressure on Apple’s stock, even if bitcoin represented only a fraction of its reserves, simply due to public perception.

 Additionally, large shareholders often use their equity stakes as collateral for further investments and prefer price stability, making bitcoin’s volatility a deterrent for major corporations at this stage.